JeffCohen/enova/ruby/challenge.md

 For this assignment, you will be editing the directions.rb, geolocate.rb and weather.rb files located in this repository.
-Each Ruby script should provide a user for input and return a specific output.
-Your a Ruby scripts should do the following:
+Each Ruby script should expect user input (using `gets`) and produce specific output (using `puts`).

 ### geolocate.rb